Andrew Sullivan: Religion

 Sullivan identifies himself as a faithful Catholic while disagreeing with some aspects of the Catholic Church's doctrine.
 He expressed concern about the election of Pope Benedict XVI in a Time magazine article on 24 April 2005, titled "The Vicar of Orthodoxy".
 He wrote that Benedict was opposed to the modern world and women's rights, and considered gays and lesbians innately disposed to evil.
-Sullivan has, however, agreed with Benedict's assertion that reason is an integral element of faith.

-Sullivan takes a moderate approach to religion, rejecting fundamentalism and describing himself as a "dogged defender of pluralism and secularism."
+Sullivan agreed with Benedict's assertion that reason is an integral element of faith.
+Sullivan takes a moderate approach to religion, rejecting fundamentalism and describing himself as a "dogged defender of pluralism and secularism".
 Sullivan was a friend of journalist and atheist writer Christopher Hitchens, and often debated religion with him.
 Sullivan also defended religious moderates in a series of exchanges with atheist author Sam Harris.